vaidis/react-drupal-starter/README.md

 ### saga
 Cocmmunicate with the api.js

-- userLoginWatcher: listens for USER_LOGIN_REQUEST and POST the action.payload
+- `userLoginWatcher`: listens for USER_LOGIN_REQUEST and POST the action.payload
-- userLogoutWatcher: listens for USER_LOGOUT_REQUEST and POST the logout token
+- `userLogoutWatcher`: listens for USER_LOGOUT_REQUEST and POST the logout token
-- articlesWatcher: listen for GET_ARTICLES, fetch, execute SET_ARTICLES
+- `articlesWatcher`: listen for GET_ARTICLES, fetch, execute SET_ARTICLES
-- articleWatcher: listen for GET_ARTICLE, fetch, execute SET_ARTICLE
+- `articleWatcher`: listen for GET_ARTICLE, fetch, execute SET_ARTICLE
-- articlePostWatcher: listen for actions:
+- `articlePostWatcher`: listen for actions:
     - POST_ARTICLE
     - POST_ARTICLE_FILE
     - POST_TAG
     - GET_VOCABULARY

     and POST the action.payload.

+    [ ! ] After every POST_TAG the saga worker will :
-After of every POST_TAG then GET_VOCABULARY to include the new tag into local vocabulary and also add the new tag to selected tags
+    1. referesh the local vocabulary with GET_VOCABULARY action
+    2. add new tag to selected tags with ADD_SELECTED action

 ### router
 - Header menu